pavankumarv1003/code-clone-detector/README.md

-# Neural Network-Based Clone Detection
+# Clone Detector App: Siamese LSTM for Java Code Clones

 A deep learning-powered web application to detect structural similarities between two Java code snippets.
 This project uses a Siamese Long Short-Term Memory (LSTM) network to overcome the limitations of traditional token-based models and achieve high accuracy in identifying Type-1, Type-2, and Type-3 code clones.